coveooss/coveo-python-oss/coveo-stew/README.md

 The third scenario is the private business use case: you want to freeze your dependencies in time so that everything from the developer to the CI servers to the production system is identical.
 Essentially, you want `poetry install` without the dev requirements.

-This functionality is provided out of the box by `pyproject build`, which creates a pip-installable package from the lock file that you can then stash in a private storage of your choice or pass around your deployments.
+This functionality is provided out of the box by `stew build`, which creates a pip-installable package from the lock file that you can then stash in a private storage of your choice or pass around your deployments.

 ## How to provision a production system

 ### Preparing the virtual environment

-You can keep `poetry` and `coveo-pyproject` off your production environment by creating a frozen archive of your application or library from your CI servers (docker used as example):
+You can keep `poetry` and `stew` off your production environment by creating a frozen archive of your application or library from your CI servers (docker used as example):

-- Use the `pyproject build` tool which:
+- Use the `stew build` tool which:
     - performs a `poetry build` on your project
     - calls `pip download` based on the content of the lock file
     - Moves the artifacts to the `.wheels` folder of your repo (can be configured with `--target`)
-- Recommended: Use the `--python` switch when calling `pyproject build` to specify which python executable to use!
+- Recommended: Use the `--python` switch when calling `stew build` to specify which python executable to use!
 Make sure to use a python interpreter that matches the os/arch/bits of the system you want to provision
 - Include the `.wheels` folder into your Docker build context
 - In your Dockerfile:
     - ADD the `.wheels` folder